lukaslangrock/SchoolBoard/README.md

 # SchoolBoard 🖥️

+> ⚠ This project will not be further developed or mainained! ⚠

-Digital Signage WebApp which shows current information about missing classes and other events about our school.
+Digital Signage WebApp which shows current information about missing classes and other events at the school.
 If you want to use something like this, feel free to fork it and make your own version to suit your needs.
-As this project is for [our school](https://www.pelizaeus.de/) in Germany, the entire UI is in German too.

-Please visit the [wiki](https://github.com/Lukas34/SchoolBoard/wiki) for detailed guides, instructions and other resources.

-# Development Server 🌐
-See a preview with demo content of the current build on [schoolboarddev.azurewebsites.net](https://schoolboarddev.azurewebsites.net).

-The development server follows the master branch and automatically updates once commits are pushed.
-Because it's just a free server, it may take up to 20 seconds for it to respond if it has not been accessed recently.

 # Build and Develop 🧪
 The WebApp is written in C# and is dotnet core based so make sure you have the .NET Core SDK installed.
 You can get it [here](https://dotnet.microsoft.com/download).